 - feel warm to the touch

 If your infection is mild or infrequent, you may be able to use home remedies.
-These include:
+If infections recur or are severe, you may need medical treatment.

 - washing and lightly scrubbing the area to encourage the hair to loosen from the follicle and exit the skin

-- applying tea tree oil to alleviate the infection and prevent it from getting worse
+- applying products containing tea tree oil to alleviate the infection and prevent it from getting worse

 - using oatmeal-based lotions to soothe irritated skin